 LVMH Moet Hennessy has also used events and sponsorships to build its brand image.
 The main ones are the Louis Vuitton Classic, which is an annual automobile collectors event, with cars from all over the world.
 Another is the Louis Vuitton Cup, which decides the challenger for the Americas Cup, the most prestigious trophy in international yachting.
 Both of these events focus on high quality with an international theme, which clearly

-Designer brands like Louis Vuitton are highly coveted due to their deep understanding of psycho-sociology and their ability to create a strong brand image.
-These brands consider both tangible and intangible attributes, such as functional and emotional benefits, which form the beliefs that customers associate with the brand.
+Designer brands like Louis Vuitton are highly coveted due to their deep-rooted understanding of psycho-sociology and their ability to create a brand image that resonates with consumers.
+These brands consider both tangible and intangible attributes, such as functional and emotional benefits, to compose the beliefs that customers associate with the brand.

-In the case of Louis Vuitton, image psychology plays a significant role in their advertising campaigns.
-For example, a recent two-page ad in Vogue magazine features a blonde woman dressed impeccably and carrying Louis Vuitton luggage.
-The ad portrays her boarding a train at a deserted station with a mountainous background.
-The woman dominates the right page, accompanied by the Louis Vuitton brand name, while the left page shows the rest of the train station platform and indicates that the products she is wearing are exclusively sold in Louis Vuitton stores.
+In the case of Louis Vuitton, image psychology plays a significant role in their advertising campaigns, as exemplified by a recent Vogue magazine advertisement.
+The ad features a blonde woman who is impeccably dressed and carrying Louis Vuitton luggage.
+She is depicted boarding a train at a deserted station with a mountainous background.
+The woman dominates the right page of the ad, with the brand name Louis Vuitton prominently displayed, while the left page shows the rest of the train station platform and references the exclusivity of the products she is wearing, available only in Louis Vuitton stores.

-This advertisement aims to convey the message that by using and wearing Louis Vuitton leather goods, shoes, and accessories, the woman is making a statement about her classy and chic lifestyle.
-It suggests that she is successful, mature, and sophisticated.
-This kind of imagery appeals to consumers who aspire to project a certain image and associate themselves with the values represented by the brand.
+This advertisement aims to convey that by using and wearing Louis Vuitton leather goods, shoes, and accessories, the woman is making a statement that signifies a classy and chic lifestyle.
+It suggests that the woman is successful, mature, and sophisticated.
+The strategic placement of the brand name and the visual elements create a powerful association between the brand and the desired lifestyle, appealing to consumers who aspire to embody these attributes.